 Notwithstanding these negative impacts, BCBSLA (post-Transactions) would have a number of strengths pertaining to its financial condition.
 For example, the Transactions would cause BCBSLA to become a member of a financially strong and viable group with access to capital.
 The Transactions would also allow both BCBSLA and HMO Louisiana to have parental guarantees and other commitments as to maintenance of specified ACL RBC ratio levels to support those entities financially should they need such support.
 (BCBSLA and HMO Louisiana do not have either of these protections currently.)
 Further, even without the support of Elevance or without parental guarantees/ACL RBC ratio maintenance commitments, BCBSLA would continue to have approximately \$1 billion in statutory surplus and an ACL RBC ratio of approximately 500%, both of which significantly exceed Louisiana required amounts.
-The protection of the support of the
+Source of the second support of the second support of these protections currently.